VMware Workspace ONE and Horizon Reference Architecture Overview

 - Understand what user data will need to be replicated between sites to allows users to be productive.
 The quantity, speed, and frequency of replication will affect the time it takes to present a complete service to a user from another site.

 - Replicate Horizon desktop and server (RDSH) golden image templates between sites to avoid having to build the same templates on both sites.
-You can use a vSphere content library or perform a manual replication of the resources needed across the whole implementation.
+You can use the Image Management Service from Horizon Cloud Service, or a vSphere content library, or perform a manual replication of the resources needed across the whole implementation.

-- With Horizon, use Cloud Pod Architecture and avoid using a metro-cluster with VMware vSAN™ stretched cluster unless you have a persistent desktop model in the organization that cannot easily be transformed into a nonpersistent-desktop use case.
+- Avoid using a metro-cluster with VMware vSAN stretched cluster unless you have a persistent desktop model in the organization that cannot easily be transformed into a nonpersistent-desktop use case.

 - With regard to initial user placement, even with a traveling worker use case, a given user must be related to user profile data (Dynamic Environment Manager user data), meaning that a relationship must be established between a user account and a data center.
 This also holds true when planning how users in the same part of the organization (such as sales) should be split between sites to avoid an entire function of the company being unable to work should a disaster strike.